hotei/datatable/README.md

 License
 -------
-The 'dataTable' go package and demo programs are distributed under the Simplified BSD License:
+The 'datatable' go package and demo programs are distributed under the Simplified BSD License:

 >
 > Redistribution and use in source and binary forms, with or without modification, are